pablox-cl/dotfiles-deprecated/README.markdown

 ## Issues? ##

-If you have any problem or think that something can work better, don't hesitate in contacting me through my e-mail pablo (at) glatelier (dot) org, via github message or filing an issue in the github tracker.
+If you have any problem, think that something can work better or want to give some feedback, please don't hesitate in contacting me through my e-mail pablo (at) glatelier (dot) org, via github message or filing an issue in the github tracker.

 ## Copyright ##